Grant Allen: Writer

-After assisting Sir W. W. Hunter with his Gazetteer of India in the early 1880s, Allen turned his attention to fiction, and between 1884 and 1899 produced about 30 novels.
-In 1895, his scandalous book titled The Woman Who Did, promulgating certain startling views on marriage and kindred questions, became a bestseller.
+After assisting Sir W. W. Hunter with his Gazetteer of India in the early 1880s, Allen turned his attention to fiction.
+Between 1884 and 1899, he wrote about 30 novels.
+In 1895, his scandalous book The Woman Who Did, promulgating certain startling views on marriage and kindred questions, became a bestseller.
 The book told the story of an independent woman who has a child out of wedlock.
 Owing to his concern with these subjects, Allen was associated with Thomas Hardy, whose novel Jude the Obscure (1895) was published the same year as The Woman Who Did.

 In his career, Allen wrote two novels under female pseudonyms.
 One of these, the short novel The Type-writer Girl, he wrote under the name Olive Pratt Rayner.

 Another work, The Evolution of the Idea of God (1897), propounds a theory of religion on heterodox lines comparable to Herbert Spencer's "ghost theory".
-Allen's theory became well known and brief references to it appear in a review by Marcel Mauss, Durkheim's nephew, in the articles of William James and in the works of Sigmund Freud.
+Allen's theory became well known.
+Brief references to it appear in a review by Marcel Mauss, Durkheim's nephew, in the articles of William James, and in the works of Sigmund Freud.
 G. K. Chesterton wrote on what he considered the flawed premise of the idea, arguing that the idea of God preceded human mythologies, rather than developing from them.
 Chesterton said of Allen's book on the evolution of the idea of God: "it would be much more interesting if God wrote a book on the evolution of the idea of Grant Allen".

-Allen also became a pioneer in science fiction, with the novel The British Barbarians (1895) This book, published about the same time as H. G. Wells's The Time Machine (which appeared in January–May 1895, and which includes a mention of Allen), also described time travel, although the plot is quite different.
-Allen's short story The Thames Valley Catastrophe (published December 1897 in The Strand Magazine) describes the destruction of London by a sudden and massive volcanic eruption.
+Allen also became a pioneer in science fiction.
+His novel The British Barbarians (1895), published about the same time as H. G. Wells's The Time Machine (which appeared in January–May 1895, and which includes a mention of Allen), also describes time travel, although the plot is quite different.
+Allen's short story "The Thames Valley Catastrophe" (published December 1897 in The Strand Magazine) describes the destruction of London by a sudden and massive volcanic eruption.